BK Technologies (NYSEAMERICAN:BKTI) Updates FY 2024 Earnings Guidance

 BK Technologies (NYSEAMERICAN:BKTI – Get Free Report) last posted its quarterly earnings results on Thursday, May 9th.
-The company reported $0.30 earnings per share for the quarter.
+The company reported $0.30 earnings per share (EPS) for the quarter.
+The firm had revenue of $18.23 million during the quarter.
 BK Technologies had a positive return on equity of 0.58% and a negative net margin of 0.38%.
-The business had revenue of $18.23 million during the quarter.

 Insiders Place Their Bets